-We detected 42 customers using Expivi, 7 companies that churned or ended their trial, and 1 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (46%) and the most common company size is 2-10 employees (64%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We detected 41 companies using Expivi, 7 companies that churned, and 1 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (46%) and the most common company size is 2-10 employees (63%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Furniture and Home Furnishings Manufacturing2 (5%)